kamathe/kamathe.github.io/posts/radare2.md

 ## Navigating/Seeking to various locations in the binary
 ## Find Cross-References or XREFS for code and data, listing
 ## Graph views How to ?
+## Decompilation and pseudo code with different decompiler plugins
 ## Finding information on Linux API's, libc functions, system calls etc
 ## Scripting capability of radare2
 ## Understanding various plugins, how to install and their uses